Written by Yaroslav Smelyakov.

 If I’m suddenly sick, I’ll refuse to appeal to the doctors,

-I’ll appeal to my friends (and I’m in my right mind so far):
+I’ll appeal to my friends (trust me I’m in my right mind so far):

 Take the steppe for my bed, set the mist as my windows’ curtains,